gizmolab10/help.webseriously/README.md

 # Welcome to Seriously

-What can seriously do and why might you want to use it?
+What can Seriously do and why might you want to use it?

 This [[tutorial/graph|tutorial]] is my attempt to walk you through a first few steps and help you become familiar with and comfortable using it.
 A companion [[user guide]] describes each of its features.